 Academic departments may invite visiting scholars to engage in research and/or teach.
 The department must identify a departmental faculty host to serve as the supervisor for the Exchange Visitor.

-Visiting appointments require a minimum degree equivalent to a Bachelors in the appropriate field of study and can be paid or unpaid.
-Foreign medical graduates sponsored by UVa may only participate in non-clinical programs where patient contact is incidental to their primary activity of teaching, research, consultation or observation.
+3. Foreign medical graduates sponsored by UVa may only participate in non-clinical programs where patient contact is incidental to their primary activity of teaching, research, consultation or observation.

 - A recognized English language test.
 Examples of approved recognized language exams include TOEFL, IELTS or IBD.
 Exam results should be no more than 2 years old.
 UVA does not accept the Chinese CET as a recognized English language proficiency test